evanhockings/QuantumACES.jl/docs/src/guide.md

 Circuit creation works similarly for more complicated circuits, such as the syndrome extraction circuits generated for [`RotatedPlanarParameters`](@ref), [`UnrotatedPlanarParameters`](@ref), and [`HeavyHexParameters`](@ref).
 These each have specialised methods added to [`get_circuit`](@ref) which uses these parameter structs as arguments.

 If you wish to add additional information to a [`Circuit`](@ref) object, store it in the `extra_fields` field, which for example can contain a [`CodeParameters`](@ref) object that enables the construction and simulation of a memory circuit through [`get_stim_memory_circuit`](@ref) and [`simulate_memory`](@ref).

 Next, we will create a phenomenological noise model where each Pauli error probability has some probability `p` of occurring, so that two-qubit errors have a probability `p^2`.
-As with the circuit, we begin by creating a parameter struct for the noise model, which must be a subtype of [`AbstractNoiseParameters`](@ref) and contains the noise parameters in the necessary field `params`, as well as a name in the necessary field `noise_name`.
+As with the circuit, we begin by creating a parameter object for the noise model, which must be a subtype of [`AbstractNoiseParameters`](@ref) and contains the noise parameters in the necessary field `params`, as well as a name in the necessary field `noise_name`.
 Including a `combined` field in the noise model specifies to the circuit and experimental design whether to treat Pauli X, Y, and Z basis SPAM noise as the same.

 ```julia